bdist/bdist-workspace/README.md

 This workspace also launches a Jupyter Notebook Data Science Python Stack
 - [bdist/db-notebook](https://github.com/bdist/db-notebook)

 _Note:_ The lab guides were updated to reflect this setup.
-If you have any trouble with this workspace report the problem to your teacher or open an issue.
+If you have any trouble with this workspace, please report it by openning an issue on GitHub.

 ## Install Docker Desktop